syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-footer-and-selection-view.md

 # Dealing with Header, Footer and Selection in MAUI Picker (SfPicker)

-This section explains the header, footer and selction view customization of picker control.
+This section explains the header, footer and selection view customization of picker control.

 ## Enable or disable header